PHOENIXCONTACT/MORYX-AbstractionLayer/docs/articles/Processing/Capabilities.md

 ---
 # Capabilities

-[Capabilities](../../../src/Moryx.AbstractionLayer/Capabilities/ICapabilities.cs) are basically a self description of a *Resource*.
-Every [Activity](Activities.md) defines which capabilities it needs and the provided information will be used to find a matching [Resource](../Resources/Overview.md) to handle the activity.
+[Capabilities](xref:Moryx.AbstractionLayer.Capabilities.ICapabilities) are basically a self description of a [Resource](../Resources/Overview.md).
+Every [Activity](Activities.md) defines which capabilities it needs and the provided information will be used to find a matching Resource to handle the activity.
 It is also possible that a resource has multiple capabilities and is able to handle various activities.

 ## Single Capabilities